sysbiolux/DeepOncoAI/readme.md

 ### Dependencies

 * Python3
-* To install all necessary modules use `pip3 install -r requirements.txt`
+* To install all necessary modules use `pip3 install -r requirements.txt` in a fresh virtual environment
 * Some data must be downloaded externally to the */data* folder:
 	CCLE_RNAseq_genes_rpkm_20180929